-The Company is well positioned to withstand the challenging outlook through sound management and innovation in order to deliver and be responsive to customer needs.
+The Company will continue to invest in digital solutions and tools, with the aim to arm the Company to withstand the challenging outlook and remain resilient to deliver and be responsive to customer needs.

-With the Company's strategies and steps planned, I am confident the Company will be able to do well in 2021 and achieve its strategic goals.
+With the Company's strategies and action steps planned, I am confident the Company will be able to do well in 2022 and achieve its strategic objectives and goals.